NanerFaucet/XNOFaucet/README.md

 # NanoBread
-this is a old opensoruce version of XNOFuacet now knowen has NanoBread
+this is an old opensource version of XNOFaucet now known as NanoBread